job963/jxJiraConnect/README.md

 ## JIRA Setup ##

-The issues created by the module _jxJiraConnect_ have to have attributes which allows to assign these issues to customers.
-Therefore two additional custom fields have to be defined in JIRA.
+The issues created by the module _jxJiraConnect_ are using two custom fields of JIRA which allows to assign these issues to customers.
+These two custom fields are _Customer Number_ and _Customer EMail_ and have to be defined in JIRA as single line text fields.
+The internal numbers of the fields have to be stored in the module settings of _jxJiraConnect_.

+**Tip:**
+To get the internal field numbers, click in JIRA on the edit menu of the field and move the mouse over one of the menu items.
+Now you can see the Url at the bottom of the web browser, containing the internal field number.

 ## Screenshots ##